L-Theanine for Sleep: Dreams or Nightmares? | Optimal Circadian Health

 And, L-theanine might be “too weak” for you if your sleep is royally screwed up.

-Either way, I think you’ll enjoy diving into the deeper issues of your sleep in a bit.
+Either way, I think you’ll enjoy diving into the deeper issues in a bit.

 Natural sleep remedies vs. L-Theanine